A REVIEW: Esther Acolatse. Powers, Principalities, and the Spirit: Biblical Realism in Africa and the West. Grand Rapids: Eerdmans, 2018.

 Acolatse’s work reminds of what the late Peter Berger wrote about the social construction of reality, and how modern consciousness has been alienated from a taken-for-granted cosmology that overlaps with the social world, resulting a cosmic “homelessness.”
 No longer plagued by demons, but also bereft of a sacred canopy.

 Another anthropological work that intersects with this discussion is what Tanya Luhrmann has written about charismatic Christians in California in When God Talks Back (2012).
 It suggests that Acolatse’s West/South binary may not be as clear cut as she suggests.
 Luhrmann spent a number of years observing and interviewing Vineyard churches, a more recent charismatic-style tradition that includes a number of megachurches.
 What she notices is that in a pluralistic situation where there are many alternative choices with regards to faith, Christians can playfully layer their consciousness with different epistemological frames.
 When evangelicals pretend to experience God directly beside them, talking with them, as she observes them doing, she says they understand this both in a play frame and in a real frame—an “epistemological double register” (2012:378).
 The evangelical knows they are pretending that God is an imaginary companion—and act as if he is real.
 The double register, however, playfully blurs the epistemological layers, so that the experience is “real but not real, not real but more than real, absolutely real for all time but just not real in that moment” (378).
+(Interesting note: Luhrmann, an anthropologist at a secular university, had a transforming spiritual experience while doing this research.)

 There are millions of Christians (and people of other faiths) in both South and West who live with this “double register.”
 They operate alternately in two frames on reality, and both frames have a truth to tell in certain contexts—without necessarily negating the other.
 Global South and modernist West, rational and supernatural, can be both correctives and complements to each other.
 This “double register” suggests a divided loyalty that may not be ideal, and Luhrmann suggests that the two registers can blur, which must come with some tension and distortion.
 Still, this dance between doubt and faith, reductive monism and supernaturalist dualism, is to a large degree the condition for living in our globalized world.